Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Data

-Figure~\ref{fig-version} examines how decency and consistency differ based on whether GPT-3.5 or GPT-4 is used.
-Unexpectedly, GPT-4 has fewer responses rated 5/5 for decency, compared with GPT-3.5 (Figure~\ref{fig-version-1}).
-GPT-3.5 has fewer responses rated 2/5, but overall the mean decency response for GPT-3.5 is 3.23, while the mean decency of the responses generated by GPT-4 is 3.01.
-The consistency is not too different between the two versions, with GPT-3.5 having an average of 3.61, while GPT-4 has an average of 3.65.
-GPT-4 appears to have fewer responses that are completely identical (Figure~\ref{fig-version-2}).
+Figure~\ref{fig-version} illustrates how decency and consistency differ based on whether GPT-3.5 or GPT-4 is used.
+Unexpectedly, GPT-4 has fewer responses rated 5/5 for decency, compared with GPT-3.5 with 3\% compared with 9\% (Figure~\ref{fig-version-1}).
+Overall, the mean decency response for GPT-3.5 is 3.26, while the mean decency of the responses generated by GPT-4 is 3.19.
+The consistency is not too different between the two versions, with GPT-3.5 having an average of 3.21, while GPT-4 has an average of 3.33.
+Unexpectedly, GPT-4 appears to have fewer responses that are essentially identical i.e.~5/5 (Figure~\ref{fig-version-2}).

 Figure~\ref{fig-prompt} examines how decency and consistency differ based on which prompt is used.
 The prompts differ by how much information is provided.
 The least informative prompt, ``Name'', essentially consists of just providing the LLM with the names of the columns that are expected to be in the dataset.
 The next most informative prompt, ``Describe'', adds a detailed description of what we expect of the observations. ``Simulate'' adds that we expect the LLM to first simulate a dataset based on that description, before generating the expectations.
 And finally, the most informative prompt, ``Example'', provides a snapshot of the dataset, consisting of the relevant variables and ten observations.